Non-Recourse Loan: Self-Directed IRA Financing Explained

 Understanding Recourse vs. Non-Recourse Debt

-Traditional loans are considered recourse debt financing.
-These types of loans usually require a personal guarantee.
-If you default on the loan (fail to make payments), the lender can go after the borrower's assets to recoup their losses.
+Traditional loans are considered recourse debt financing, or full recourse lending.
+An example of full recourse loan is an auto loan, or home mortgage from a bank.
+These types of loans with full recourse debt usually require a personal guarantee.
+This means that if you default on the loan (fail to make payments), the lender can go after the borrower's assets to recoup their losses.
 This could include your car, savings, or even your home based on your loan agreement.

 Non-Recourse Debt Financing